slayerrr12/BotForge-Discord/README.md

 4. Run the bot: `node index.js`
 5. Invite the bot to your server using the provided OAuth2 link.

-For more detailed instructions and configuration options, refer to the [Documentation](docs/README.md).

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or would like to add new features, please submit a pull request.
 Make sure to follow the [Contributing Guidelines](CONTRIBUTING.md) when contributing to this project.